aphrc-dswb/dswb-ways-of-working/README.md

 ## Licensing

-Clearly define the license under which the repository's work is shared.
-(Example: This project is licensed under the MIT License - see the LICENSE.md file for details.)
+This project is licensed under the MIT License, and the Creative Commons Attribution 4.0 International Public License  - see the LICENSE.md file for more details.

 ## Citing & Acknowledgement